Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-15-Regression-Predictions.md

 If this decrease in performance, or accuracy, is large, then we’d deem that input variable to be quite important, and if we see only a small decrease in accuracy, then we’d conclude that the variable is of less importance.

-At a high level, there are two common ways to tackle this.
+There are two common ways to tackle this.
 The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the Mean Squared Error (for a Regression problem) was before the split was made, and compare this to the Mean Squared Error after the split was made.
 We can take the *average* of these improvements across all Decision Trees in the Random Forest to get a score that tells us *how much better* we’re making the model by using that input variable.

 If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!